 Computer predictions of future climate agree that rising concentrations of greenhouse gases will warm the earth's surface over the 21st century.
 There is less consensus concerning how this will affect the climate in a region such as Europe, in particular when considering changes in rainfall.
 Broadly speaking, northern Europe is likely to get wetter, particularly during the winter, and central and southern Europe are expected to experience drier and hotter summers.

 Uncertainty in our predictions of rainfall and drought arises from the inadequate description of key processes in climate models.
-One key area which this project will focus on is the relationship between the atmosphere and the land.
+One key area which this project focusses on is the relationship between the atmosphere and the land.
 During summer, soils dry, which in many parts of Europe limits evaporation of soil moisture into the atmosphere.
 When this happens, less solar energy absorbed by the land surface is used for evaporation and more is used to warm the atmosphere directly.
 This "feedback" can affect the development of clouds and rainfall, especially the occurrence of local summertime storms which develop during the afternoon.
 Furthermore, when soil dries out over a large region, as happened for example across much of Western and Central Europe during 2003, the lack of land evaporation can affect much larger-scale weather systems.
 Indeed some studies have suggested that 2003 may illustrate the shape of summers to come, with drier spring soils favouring summer drought and heat-waves.

 Dr Chris Taylor, Centre for Ecology and Hydrology